Trump, still infectious, back at White House — without mask

 Trump’s experience with the disease has been dramatically different from most Americans, who do not have access to the same kind of monitoring and care.
 While most must cope with their symptoms — and fear of whether they’ll take a turn for the worse — at home and alone, Trump has been staying in the presidential suite of one of the nation’s best hospitals and has been given experimental drugs not readily available to the public.
 He returns to the White House, where there is a team of doctors on call with 24-hour monitoring.

-Trump was leaving the hospital after receiving a fourth dose of the antiviral drug remdesivir Monday evening, Conley said.
+Trump left the hospital after receiving a fourth dose of the antiviral drug remdesivir Monday evening, Conley said.
 He will receive the fifth and final dose Tuesday at the White House.

 Vice President Mike Pence returned to the campaign trail moments after Trump announced he would soon leave the hospital.
 The vice president boarded Air Force Two to fly to Salt Lake City, where he is to face off against Democratic vice presidential nominee Sen. Kamala Harris on Wednesday.